Lockout/Tagout (LOTO) Procedures for Power Linemen

 - Minimum Approach Distance: Even on a de-energized and grounded line, maintaining a safe minimum approach distance from adjacent energized conductors is mandatory.

-- Complex Systems: On systems with multiple energy sources, such as those involving an electrical transformer with backfeed potential, all sources must be identified and locked out.
+- Complex Systems: On systems with multiple energy sources, such as those involving an electrical transformer with backfeed potential, all sources must be identified and placed under appropriate control.
 Consulting relevant schematics is crucial for identifying all disconnecting means.
 For more on this, review this lesson on how to properly identify disconnecting means.

 - Shift Changes: Procedures must be in place for the orderly transfer of LOTO responsibility from one clearance holder to another.
-A new worker must never remove another’s lock.
+A new worker must never remove another’s lock unless following the employer’s formal transfer or removal procedures.

 - Induced Voltage: The risk of induced voltage is always present when working near other high voltage lines.
-Protective grounding is the primary defense against this invisible killer.
+Protective grounding and bonding are primary defenses against this invisible killer.

 The Role of the Qualified Electrical Worker and Training